Nursery Lead Teacher

 – Reflect on your own practice and participate in ongoing self-assessment and goal setting, continuously striving for professional growth and improvement.

 – Sound knowledge of child development theories, pedagogical practice.
-Knowledge of Te Whāriki: Early Childhood Curriculum of New Zealand is an advantage but not a requirement.
+Knowledge of Te Whariki, The New Zealand ECE curriculum is an advantage but not a requirement.

 – Excellent communication and interpersonal skills, with the ability to build positive relationships with children, families, and colleagues.